SarahZ22/Tremors_Analysis-Earthquake_Visualizations/README.md

 - Where are the biggest earthquakes occurring (& would you be able to feel them)?
 - Does earthquake depth have a correlation to strength?
 - How deep are most earthquakes and does location play a part in this?

+# Project Components
+Image Files - saved from our shared Jupyter Notebook\
+Data Files - csv files of both our raw and filtered data pulled from the USGS site\
+EarthquakesNB.ipynb - shared Jupyter Notebook containing all code to pull data, perform all analysis and create all visuals needed to answer our target questions\
+-NB includes a writeup summarizing our findings at the bottom of the notebook\
+-Note: A google gkey is needed to run this notebook

 # What is an Earthquake and how is it caused?